 If the thermostat in your home is sending incorrect signals, it may be be the reason your heater keeps turning on and off.
 The thermostat might be reading temperatures incorrectly or have a bad connection to the heater’s control board.
 Technicians can recalibrate the thermostat or take care of other repairs so it operates the heater correctly.

 Corroded Flame Sensor

 This applies to gas furnaces, which are the most common type of heating system.
 The flame sensor determines if the burners are on when the gas valve is open.
 The sensor will shut off the gas if it doesn’t sense flames—this prevents a buildup of unburned gas in the combustion chamber.
 Since the flame sensor is not able to detect fire when it’s covered in dirt or debris, it will continuously close the gas valve and cause the furnace to keep shutting off.

 This is the most serious issue that will cause a furnace to keep shutting off is an improper installation.
 When a heater is too powerful for a home, it will heat up the living spaces so fast that the thermostat will shut the heater off prematurely.

 All you can do in this case is arrange for a new heating system installation—this time from a qualified professional who will make sure the heater is the right size.

 Heating Repair & Install Services Near You

 Wm.
 Henderson has provided heating services throughout Delaware County, Chester County, and the Main Line for over 42 years.
 We offer HVAC solutions for boilers, furnaces, heat pumps, and other types of systems.
-Give us a call by phone at 484-474-5373 or book an appointment online to receive assistance.
-We offer heating options in areas of Pennsylvania such as West Chester, Broomall, Coatesville, and Conshohocken,
+If you have a problem with your air conditioner, our team also provides air conditioning repair and replacement services.
+Give us a call by phone at (484) 206-8594 or book an appointment online to receive assistance.
+We offer heating options in areas of Pennsylvania such as West Chester, Broomall, Coatesville, and Conshohocken.

 Comments are closed.